ETC-A/etca-spec/extensions/memory-operands-1/README.md

 ### `SIB` Bytes

 Some memory operand modes are complex, and involve some combination of a _scale_, an _index_, and/or a _base_.
 These values are taken from a so-called `SIB` byte as shown below.

+For decoding simplicity, all MO1 instructions have an `SIB` byte immediately following the ABM byte.
-If an `SIB` byte is present, but either the base or scaled index is unused, the unused fields are don't-cares.
-Their value must be ignored.
+Any fields of the `SIB` byte which are not used are don't-cares.
+Their values must be ignored.

 ```
 +----+-----+-----+